 - Workplace and Community Equity: We begin working towards this by eliminating the gender wage gap, providing paid family leave, affordable childcare options and stronger protections for victims of sexual harassment and assault.
 We need to work towards universal accessibility across our community including in workplaces, businesses and all public institutions to allow persons with disabilities full membership in our society.

-- Criminal Justice Reform: Supporting fair bail and sentencing laws, ending the practice of utilizing private and out of state prisons, implementing safeguards to rectify the disproportionately high incarceration of marginalized communities and building community supports to keep those charged with non-violent crimes out of prison.
+- Criminal Justice Reform: Supporting ending cash bail and fair sentencing laws, ending the practice of utilizing private and out of state prisons, implementing safeguards to rectify the disproportionately high incarceration of marginalized communities and building community supports to keep those charged with non-violent crimes out of prison and expunging all cannabis violation in light of the legal status of recreational cannabis use.

 - Revitalize our democracy: Restoring trust in our Democratic institutions beginning with a ban on corporate campaign contributions, implementing ranked-choice voting statewide, public financing of elections, and fighting to increase voter turnout and participation.